SithumUD/blueceylon/README.md

 ## User Roles

-Five roles, each with a dedicated dashboard, enforced via `@PreAuthorize` at the service layer (never trusted from the frontend):
+Five roles, sourced as **Keycloak realm/client roles** and carried as claims in the JWT, enforced via `@PreAuthorize` at the service layer (never trusted from the frontend):

 - **Traveler** — search, book, pay, request refunds, leave multi-dimensional reviews (cleanliness / value / location).
 - **Hotel Owner** — manages Rooms *and* Tour Packages; the one deliberate cross-capability grant in the permission model.